andreafuturi/DenoVitePreact/README.md

 ### /client

 - **index.jsx**: The entry point for the front-end application.
 It hydrates the HTML tags returned from main.jsx in the document after the server finishes rendering.
-- **vite.config.js**: Basic Vite configuration for Preact.
+- **vite.config.js**: Client configuration.
 This file may become optional in the future.

   Add any file that has client logic here (like front-end functions) and any front-end static files under /client/assets